-- EMTAS will assess all pupils who are international new arrivals at school. - The EAL Coordinator and class teachers will complete NASSEA assessments for all EAL pupils, updating them on a termly or half-termly basis according to the needs of each pupil. - Where necessary, EAL pupils will have an Individual Language Plan setting out SMART targets.
+• Warwickshire EMTAS (Ethnic Minority and Traveller Achievement Service) will assess all pupils who are international new arrivals at school.

+- The EAL Lead and class teachers will complete NASSEA assessments for all EAL pupils, updating them on a termly or half-termly basis according to the needs of each pupil. - Where necessary, EAL pupils will have an ILP (Individual Language Plan) setting out SMART (Specific Measurable Achievable Realistic Time-bound) targets.
 These targets will be shared with the pupil and their parent/carer and updated on a half-termly basis.